secretstartups/handbook/sites/handbook/source/handbook/marketing/marketing-operations/automated-list-import/index.html.md

 - TOC
   {:toc .hidden-md .hidden-lg}

-With the purpose of increasing efficiency through the use of automation, Marketing Operations has developed a self-service process for list imports, to be used by campaign managers when they have third party vendor lists from events.
+With the purpose of increasing efficiency through the use of automation, Marketing Operations has developed a self-service process for list imports, to be used by campaign managers when they have third party vendor lists from events/other campaigns or to update the member status on field marketing events.

 The objective of this process is to reduce the SLA for list imports to a minimum, allowing leads to be followed up as soon as possible by SDR/BDR teams while minimising the busy work of the various teams involved.